Safest Teeth Whiteners

 To make this, follow these steps:

-Teeth whitening strips and teeth whitening kits are the safest and most effective ways to whiten teeth at home.
-If you have sensitive teeth, LED whitening kits may be a better option, as they typically stay on your tooth surface for less time.
+If you have sensitive teeth, LED whitening kits may be a better option.
+They typically stay on your teeth for less time.

 If you’re considering in-office teeth whitening, call your dentist for professional advice.